-Where blocks will be located behind barrier curbs or other obstacles which will trap salt-laden snow from removal operations.
+Where the blocks will be continuously wetted, such as around sources of water.
+Where blocks will be located behind barrier curbs or other obstacles, which will trap salt-laden snow from removal operations.

 For structurally critical applications, such as containing necessary fill around structures.